pritam-kr/Earth/README.md

     - Two major feature
         - AQI
         - Weather info
-    - Bugs to manger states using Redux

 - version 0.2
     - Switching to ReactQuery
+    - Error handling
+    - State management using useContext

 # Contact
 If you have any questions or suggestions, please feel free to reach out to me at pritamvr9@gmail.com